maxlevesque/laboetie/README.md

 You need to have scons installed.
 SCons is a modern GNU make with much easier syntax and above all very good dependence tracking.
 Check your linux distribution tutorials to install SCons.
 A simple `sudo make install scons` is sufficient in Ubuntu, or `sudo yum install scons` in Fedora derivatives.

-Once installed, just type:
+Once installed, just type `scons` in the folder you extracted laboetie in.
-$ scons
-in your installation folder.